pluarant/pluarant.github.io/documentation/api/real-time-api/profiles.md

 Note that:

-  - Mesibo does not do anything with profiles other than maintaining registry and setting profile fields in `MessageParams` every time a message is received from a user and a group for which a profile is set.
-You can create a profile for every users or groups.
+  - Mesibo does not do anything with profiles other than maintaining a registry and setting profile fields in `MessageParams` every time a message is received from a user and a group for which a profile is set.
+You can create a profile for every user or group.

   - Mesibo does not know or fetch any users or groups from your servers.
 You need to do it yourself and let Mesibo know about it using `setProfile` API.